mattbierner/blog.mattbierner.com/_posts/2014-03-01-declarative-environments.md

 ## Execution Context
 We added state to the interpreter [in a previous post][state] using a `ComputeContext` object.
 But `ComputeContext` only holds general computation state.

-Atum stores ECMAScript specific state in a `ExecutionContext` (ECMA 10.3), stored in the `ComputeContext` `userData` field.
+Atum stores ECMAScript specific state in an `ExecutionContext` (ECMA 10.3), stored in the `ComputeContext` `userData` field.
 The `ExecutionContext` holds all state information required to evaluate ECMAScript source, and the initial execution context will be very basic ([source](https://github.com/mattbierner/atum/blob/master/lib/context/execution_context.js)).

 ```js
 var ExecutionContext = record.declare(null, [